foam-framework/foam/tutorial/1-concepts.md

 The properties on an object are data, and data is modelled.
 Therefore properties have models of their own, with properties and methods.

-A property only has one required property, `name`, but this example sets several more:
+A property only has one required (meta)property, `name`, but this example sets several more:

 - `model_`: This defines the model of this property.
 An `IntProperty` represents an integer value, and knows how to display itself, print itself, and so on.
 This is somewhat akin to declaring an `int time;` member variable in Java, but means quite a bit more, as we will see.
-- `name`: As noted above, the only property every property requires.
+- `name`: As noted above, the only (meta)property every property requires.
+- `documentation`: Documentation intended for developers or detailed help pages.
-- `help`: Some help text, which might be displayed in a tooltip or other help view.
+- `help`: Shorter help text aimed at a user, which might be displayed in a tooltip or other help view.
 It's up to the view to decide how, or whether, to present this information.
 - `preSet`: This function runs when this property is written.
 It is passed the old and new values, and its return value becomes the actual value stored in the property.
 - `defaultValue`: Specifies the default value for this property.
 Note that when a property is currently equal to its `defaultValue`, the value is omitted from `toJSON` representations, not stored in the database, and not sent over the wire, saving bandwidth and space.